il94/42_camagru/README.md

 - Step 1 : Install and run Docker [Documentation](https://docs.docker.com/engine/install/)

-- Step 2 : Clone the project and replace the ".env-example" extension with ".env".
+- Step 2 : Clone the project and replace the ".env-example" file extensions with ".env".
 Variables are already filled, but it's recommanded to replace them with your own values.

 - Step 3 : On a terminal, go to the project folder and execute :
 ```bash
 docker compose up --build
 ```

-After building, your app will be running on localhost:8080 and Phpmyadmin on localhost:8081.
+After building, your app will be running on localhost:8080, and Phpmyadmin on localhost:8081.
 <div align="center">
 	<img src="other/readme_images/login.gif">
 </div>